Accounts: CS vs. WWU

 Linux - Home Directory

-/home of the root of the file system (signified by the
+/home in the root of the file system (signified by the

 cd into the